Signal-Fire/CyberSmart-Locations-API/README.md

 ###### An API for the managing of Locations in a Smart Home network

 ## CyberSmart
 CyberSmart is a system designed to control and manage locations within your home by utilising a range of low cost hardware and Open Source Software solutions.
-The project was initially started as a University Project.
-We set out to provide a solution for low-cost home automation.
-The very first goal of this project was to provide a switch in a browser or in an app, that could control a lamp within the home.
-This has been achieved using Node for backend Operations, Python scripts for interaction with GPIO pins and Linux based operating systems to run it on.
-The User Interface has been provided using ReactJS.
-The project has been designed, utilising Microservices.
-Each aspect of the system operates as a Microservice.
+This project is being developed as a University Group Project.
+The goal of this project is to create a low-cost, low-resource, eco-friendly Smart Home System.
+Our solution to this is to use a RESTful backend sitting on a hub that calls out to RESTful endpoints of nodes on the network, in order to update their state.
+In turn, each endpoint on the network polls every half an hour with a state update and timestamp.
+Each aspect of the system has been designed as a Microservice, allowing for interoperability with other systems.

 #### A big thanks to the following projects and people, without them, CyberSmart would not be possible.
 * [NodeJS](https://nodejs.org/en/) - For creating a fast, lightweight solution for RESTful web servers!
 All APIs have been developed in Node.